zidizei/debug-php/README.md

 If a *profile* by that name already exists, it will be closed.
-You can close the currently active (as in last opened) profile by ommitting the parameter:
+You can close the currently active (as in last opened) profile by omitting the parameter:

     \Debug\profile()

-If there are now active profiles, it will open a default one (aptly named *default*).
+If there are no active profiles, it will open a default one (aptly named *default*).
 Note that there has to be **at least one** profile open for debugging.